-As at 31 December 2019, the carrying amounts of the Company's investments in subsidiary corporations was US\$19,062,103 (2018: US\$19,062,103) (Note 9).
-Based on the impairment test of the Myanmar CGU, no impairment charged was recognised for the Company's investments in subsidiary corporations for the financial years ended 31 December 2019 and 2018 respectively.
-The estimated recoverable amount of the CGUs was higher than the carrying amounts of the CGUs.
+As at 31 December 2020, the carrying amount of the Company's investments in subsidiary corporations was US\$19,062,102 (2019: US\$19,062,103) (Note 9).
+Based on the impairment test of the Myanmar CGU, no impairment charge was recognised for the Company's investments in subsidiary corporations for the financial years ended 31 December 2020 and 2019 respectively.
+The estimated recoverable amount of the CGU was higher than its carrying amount.

-Management has assessed that any reasonable increase in discount rates applied and decrease in crude oil price used in the discounted cash flows from management's estimates is unlikely to result in any impairment to the carrying amounts of the Group's producing oil and gas properties and patent rights and the Company's investments in subsidiary corporations respectively.
+Management has assessed that any reasonable increase in discount rate applied and decrease in crude oil price used in the discounted cash flows from management's estimates is unlikely to result in any impairment to the carrying amounts of the Group's producing oil and gas properties and patent rights and the Company's investments in subsidiary corporations respectively.